pnathan/learnxinyminutes-docs/common-lisp.html.markdown

 ;;; General form.

-;; Lisp has two fundamental pieces of syntax: the ATOM and the ;; S-expression.
-Typically, grouped S-expressions are called `forms`.
+;; Historically, Lisp has two fundamental pieces of syntax: the ATOM ;; and the S-expression.

+;; An ATOM is traditionally a symbol

 10  ; an atom; it evaluates to itself